k0rventen/k0rventen.github.io/content/posts/remote-mulituser-vscode-kubernetes.md

 {{< video src="/remote-vscode/demo.mp4" type="video/mp4" preload="auto" >}}

 And voila!
-You can now use the power of your cluster to handle the majority
+You can now use the power of your cluster to handle the majority of your workflow, while making your laptop cooler and maybe quieter !